The Japan Diaries -Part 1

 Ueno Park

-Research prior to our visit led us to Ueno Park for our first evening in Japan.
-The park is one of the prime spots for seeing sakura or cherry blossom, with its own avenue of trees.
-Also for the couple of weeks of sakura the park holds a cherry blossom festival with nightly illuminations and food and drink stalls.
+Research before our visit led us to Ueno Park for our first evening in Japan.
+The park is one of the prime spots for seeing sakura, or cherry blossom, with its own avenue of trees.
+Also, for the couple of weeks of Sakura, the park holds a cherry blossom festival with nightly illuminations and food and drink stalls.
 We taste tested 3 different types of sake, and luckily for them, we approved.
 It was a great start to our time in Tokyo.

 The 3D Cat Outside Shinjuku Station

-Just outside of the east exit of the station is the billboard featuring the 3D cat, something we had previously seen on the internet.
-Apparently on a 14 minute advertisement loop, the calico cat makes an appearance in various forms, sometimes fleeting, sometimes for a few seconds.
+Just outside the east exit of the station is the billboard featuring the 3D cat, something we had previously seen on the internet.
+Apparently, on a 14-minute advertisement loop, the calico cat makes an appearance in various forms, sometimes fleeting, sometimes for a few seconds.
 We saw Mikeneko (that’s its name!) whilst checking out our next transit at the station.
 Cute but not that spectacular, worth a watch though if you happen to be passing.

 Shibuya Crossing

-Probably the most famous crossing in the world, thanks to its appearance in tv shows and films all around the globe.
-The crossing is the busiest pedestrian intersection in the world, comprising of 5 crossings all of which move at the same time resulting in the ‘Shibuya scramble’.
+Probably the most famous crossing in the world, thanks to its appearance in TV shows and films all around the globe.
+The crossing is the busiest pedestrian intersection in the world, comprising 5 crossings all of which move at the same time, resulting in the ‘Shibuya scramble’.

-We walked across every crossing and then went to view the crossing from above from the bar in Magnet department store.
-We paid 1800 yen (approx £8.45) which also included a drink and a window seat.
-It was a nice place and we were fortunate that it was not busy as time limits for the window seats can be put into place.
+We walked across every crossing and then went to view the crossing from above from the bar in the Magnet department store.
+We paid 1800 yen (approx £8.45), which also included a drink and a window seat.
+It was a nice place, and we were fortunate that it was not busy, as time limits for the window seats can be put into place.

 The Statue of Hachiko

 Just next to the crossing is the statue of Hachiko, a famous dog who showed unwaivering loyalty to his owner by waiting at Shibuya Station for him, even after his death.
-Hachiko had a very close bond with his owner, a professor from the Tokyo Imperial University, and would walk him to their station in the morning and be waiting for him to return in the evening.
-His owner died suddenly at work and despite being rehomed Hachiko continued to wait for his owner at the station for 10 years until he passed away.
-His story was portrayed in a film starring Richard Gere and he was immortalised in statue form next to the station
+Hachiko had a very close bond with his owner, a professor from the Tokyo Imperial University, and would walk him to their station in the morning and wait for him to return in the evening.
+His owner died suddenly at work, and despite being rehomed, Hachiko continued to wait for his owner at the station for 10 years until he passed away.
+His story was portrayed in a film starring Richard Gere, and he was immortalised in statue form next to the station.

 Senso-Ji